ika-rwth-aachen/carlos-ci-action/README.md

 2. Working installation of [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) (installation of [Docker Desktop](https://docs.docker.com/desktop/) includes both)
 3. Docker has access to GPU on host via vendor-specific tools ([Nvidia Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) or [ROCm](https://github.com/ROCm/ROCm-docker/blob/master/quick-start.md))
 4. User that started the runner (either directly or as a [service](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/configuring-the-self-hosted-runner-application-as-a-service)) needs to be in the *docker* group (see [official documentation](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) for details)
+5. (*Optional*) If graphical output is required, the runner needs to have access to the display.
+For details, please refer to [this explanation](https://github.com/ika-rwth-aachen/carlos/tree/main/automated-testing#self-hosted-github-runner).

 ## Usage